Lottery Ticket (2010 film): Plot

 However, when he and Benny head to the claims office, they are told that they must wait three days for the office to reopen, due to the Fourth of July weekend.
 News of Kevin's winning ticket spreads, and the entire neighborhood swarms him and his home, begging for a cut of the money.
-Nikki Swayze (Teairra Marí) who previously rejected Kevin, suddenly develops an interest in him.
+Nikki Swayze, a seductive girl who previously rejected Kevin, suddenly develops an interest in him.

-This angers Stacey, who tells Kevin that Nikki is only after his money, but Kevin does not believe it.
-Kevin and Benny meet a loan shark, Sweet Tee (Keith David), who gives Kevin $100,000 to go out and have fun.
+This angers Stacie, who tells Kevin that Nikki is only after his money, but Kevin doesn't believe it.
+Kevin and Benny meet loan shark Sweet Tee, who gives Kevin a $100,000 loan to go out and have fun.
 After her date with Kevin, Nikki secretly tries to make him get her pregnant, but Kevin refuses.
 Nikki then reveals to Kevin that she was legally trying to get half of his money, by having a baby with him.
 He leaves the house angry and upset.
 Upon leaving the building, a man calls him from the basement window.
-Kevin meets Mr. Washington (Ice Cube), a retired boxer, who invites him to his house for a conversation.
+Kevin meets Mr. Washington, a retired boxer who invites him to his house for a conversation.

 The next day, Kevin attends church with his grandmother until Benny comes in and tells him that Lorenzo is looking for him and the ticket.
 Lorenzo comes in and is stopped by the churchgoers.
 Kevin tries to escape, but he's confronted by Lorenzo's crew.
-Sweet Tee's bodyguard saves Kevin with his gun, but Lorenzo emerges and physically breaks his hand.
+Sweet Tee's bodyguard (Terry Crews) saves Kevin with his gun, but Lorenzo emerges and physically breaks his hand.
 Then, Kevin runs to the train station with Lorenzo and his boys chasing him.
 Kevin leaps onto the train thinking he's safe, but Lorenzo gets on, too.
-However Kevin hops off before the doors close.
-The train leaves the station with Lorenzo on.
+However, Kevin hops off before the doors close.
+The train leaves the station with Lorenzo still on it.